ryangray/matlab_units/si/readme.txt

-This folder is for uning the units library in the SI system.
+This folder is for using the units library in the SI system.

 The units library is esentially a set of definitions to a base of SI.
 The base unit folder for SI just says those base values are all = 1.